Our collections explore the 250 year history of the Regiments which we represent.

 For its part in the Gulf War the 1st Battalion Queen’s Own Highlanders was awarded the Battle Honour: GULF 1991

-The Collection is probably the largest regimental display outside London.
-Founded over 60 years ago, the Museum houses more than 5,000 gallantry awards and campaign medals won by the fighting men of the Regiment, including 16 of the Regiment’s 22 Victoria Crosses.
+Our Collection is one the largest regimental display outside London.
+Founded over 60 years ago, the Museum houses more than 50,000 objects.